 So yes, you could call this another response.
 But I wanted to gather, in one fairly tidy summation, an overview of the non-Christian winter solstice traditions.
 So I dug in and thought I’d share the results with you.

 Far back into prehistory, human rituals marked the winter solstice.
 The year’s shortest day arguably served as early man’s most important marker of the passage of time, a point of reckoning enshrined in monolithic stone structures which align with the sun’s movement.
-Archaeological examinations of better known sites such as Stonehenge (the site was established by 8000 BCE) have uncovered evidence of fires, feasting, and ritual sacrifice.
+Archaeological examinations of better known sites such as Stonehenge (it’s believed the site was established by 8000 BCE) have uncovered evidence of fires, feasting, and ritual sacrifice.
 Manmade monuments with midwinter alignments are found on every continent.

 The earliest written records of solstice celebrations are Sumerian and Egyptian myths dating from around 3000 BCE.
 In Egyptian myth, the birthday of the god Horus was celebrated on the winter solstice.
 His mother Isis was impregnated by the resurrected body of Osiris.
 The annual celebration marking that birth included offerings, feasting, and sacrifice.
 Writing in 65 BCE, Plutarch stated “…it is said that Isis…at the winter solstice gave birth to Harpocrates (from Hor-pa-khered, Horus the Child)., The story of Horus is one of several original archetypes of a sky god born by supernatural means.